Mahestro320/SMC-Client/README.md

 ## Configuration file

-The configuration file is stored at `data\config.ini` To modify values ​​in the file, you can either do it through the shell (with the `conf` command) or with a standard text editor
+The configuration file is stored at `data\config.ini`.
+To modify values ​​in the file, you can either do it through the shell (with the `conf` command) or with a standard text editor

 > [!NOTE]
 > Booleans are represented with a **0** for **false** and **1** for **true**